Overview

 2019 SURE Participants remove invasive plants in the native Hawaiian section of Lyon Arboretum

 SURE provides students with a supportive cohort of peers.
 Most students conducting research and creative work at UHM in the summer may be working independently or in small groups, and therefore may feel isolated in their respective work spaces.
-Students in this situation are not benefiting from the cohort structure that other organized summer research programs offer (e.g. NSF-REU site programs).
-The SURE program serves as a central gathering place where students can meet each other and confer on the challenges, solutions, and rewards they experience when working on their project.
+Students in this situation are not benefiting from the cohort structure that other organized summer research programs offer (e.g., NSF-REU site programs).
+The SURE program serves as a central gathering place where students can meet each other and reflect on the challenges, solutions, and rewards they experience when working on their projects.

 Programming